-Exceptions apply (1) to road transport undertakings transporting mail as a universal service or goods in transit though the EU between the Kaliningrad

-Oblast and Russia (provided that the transport of such goods is not otherwise prohibited under the EU sanctions against Russia) and (2) until 16 April 2022 to the transport of goods that started before 9 April 2022, provided that the vehicle of the road transport undertaking was already in the territory of the EU on 9 April 2022, or needs to transit through the EU in order to return to Russia.
+An exception applies to road transport undertakings transporting mail as a universal service or goods in transit though the EU between the Kaliningrad Oblast and Russia (provided that the transport of such goods is not otherwise prohibited under the EU sanctions against Russia).
+In addition, until 16 April 2022 an exception applied to the transport of goods that started before 9 April 2022, provided that the vehicle of the road transport undertaking was already in the territory of the EU on 9 April 2022, or needed to transit through the EU in order to return to Russia.

-In addition, Council Regulation (EU) No. 2022/576 introduces the ability for EU Member States to authorise the transport of goods if this is necessary for (1) the purchase, import or transport into the EU of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore, (2) the purchase, import or transport of pharmaceutical, medical, agricultural and food products, including wheat and fertilisers whose import, purchase and transport is allowed under the EU sanctions against Russia, (3) humanitarian purposes, (4) the functioning of diplomatic and consular representations of the EU and of EU Member States in Russia, or (5) the transfer or export to Russia of cultural goods which are on loan in the context of formal cultural cooperation with Russia.
+In addition, by Council Regulation (EU) No. 2022/576, the EU introduced the ability for EU Member States to authorise the transport of goods if this is necessary for (1) the purchase, import or transport into the EU of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium and iron ore, (2) the purchase, import or transport of pharmaceutical, medical, agricultural and food products, including wheat and fertilisers whose import, purchase and transport is allowed under the EU sanctions against Russia, (3) humanitarian purposes, (4) the functioning of diplomatic and consular representations of the EU and of EU Member States in Russia, or (5) the transfer or export to Russia of cultural goods which are on loan in the context of formal cultural cooperation with Russia.